omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Marker selected with Image added.
 The media is also visible in the sidebar, along with an option for "no image"](../modules/modulesfiles/Mapping-addImage.png)

 ### Editing markers
-To edit the label or image, simply click on the marker.
+To edit the label or image, click on the marker.
 This will open the options for the label and image, as seen above.

-To **move a marker** you have added, use the "Move marker" button on the left hand toolbar (small white square with black box and pencil icon).
+To **move a marker** you have added, use the "Move markers" button on the left hand toolbar (small white square with black box and pencil icon).
 Any marker on the map will become highlighted in a red, dotted-line outline.
 Click and drag the marker you want to move.

-To apply your changes, click the "Save" option which opens from the "Move marker" button.
+To apply your changes, click the "Save" option which opens from the "Move markers" button.
 To cancel the changes, click "Cancel".
-If you do not click save, the marker will not be moved.
+If you do not save, the marker will not be moved.

 ![Marker being moved](../modules/modulesfiles/Mapping-moveMarker.png)

-To **delete a marker**, first click the "Delete a marker" in the left hand toolbar (trash can icon).
+To **delete a marker**, first click the "Delete markers" button in the left hand toolbar (trash can icon).
 Click on the marker you want to delete; this will remove the marker from the map.
-In order to make the deletion permanent, you must click Save in the menu which opens from the "Delete a marker" button.
+In order to make the deletion permanent, you must click "Save" in the menu which opens from the "Delete markers" button.

-Note that you can use the "clear all" button in the menu which opens form the "delete a marker" button to clear all markers on the map.
+Note that you can use the "Clear all" button in the menu which opens form the "Delete markers" button to clear all markers on the map.

 ![Marker being deleted.](../modules/modulesfiles/Mapping-deleteMarker.png)